Overview of Step 8 'Agreements'

 1. Raise the complaint directly with the aged care home

-2. Make a complaint to the Aged Care Complaints Commissioner
+2. Make a complaint to the Aged Care Quality and Safety Commission.

-The Aged Care Quality and Safety Commission commenced operation on 1 January 2019.
-Its role is to protect and enhance the safety, health, well-being and quality of life of people in aged care.
+The Aged Care Quality and Safety Commission's role is to protect the safety, well-being and quality of life of people in aged care.

-If you want to make an enquiry or raise a complaint about the quality of care or services being delivered to people receiving aged care services subsidised by the Australian Government, you can contact the Aged Care Quality and Safety Commission on 1800 951 822 or visit agedcarequality.gov.au.
+If you want to make a complaint about the quality of care or services being delivered in aged care, contact the Aged Care Quality and Safety Commission on 1800 951 822 or visit agedcarequality.gov.au.

 Annie Donaldson